 - It is important to note that the SGFC Cost Guide is neither By-Laws nor Guidelines for CSF.
 However, it is particularly useful to understand how the CSF committee usually views various requested items that are commonly included in budgets.
 The Cost Guide includes appropriate suggestions for budget items such as equipment rentals, advertising, food, and information on speaker, honoraria, and performance fees, and costs.

-- Attach the application to a Funding Request in the Blueprint Finance Module and submit your request before noon on Friday of 2nd or 6th Week.
-Your advisor will be in touch to work with you on any revisions, edits, or adjustments
+- Applications must be submitted before noon on Friday of 2nd or 6th Week.
+Your advisor will be in touch to work with you on any revisions, edits, or adjustments.

 Tips for a successful application to CSF: